 Your state or territory government will charge you mortgage registration fees to register your mortgage on a property title.

 This registers your property as the security on the home loan, allowing future buyers or lenders to check caveats on your home.
+Here are the current registration fees applicable for 2025/26:

 How to get mortgage fees waived